 Council will continue to deliver and improve a range of services and facilities that contribute to achievement of the Performance aspirations and outcomes.
 Please refer to service area plans for more information.

 - Leadership and governance

 - Strategic planning

 - Customer service

 - Communications

 - Administration services

 - Finance services

 - Human resources

 - Information communication and technology

 - Risk management

 - Records management

 - Procurement

-- Formal Elected Member presence at community events

-- Visual delivery of key projects in towns and rural areas

-- Performance dashboard

-- Provide e-newsletter and monthly content to local community newspaper

-- Publish information regarding governance findings - i.e. complaints

 Outcome 12.
 Excellence in organisational performance and customer service.